 The law library collects materials in print, microform, audiovisual, and electronic formats.
-It satisfies the ABA collection requirements as stated in Interpretations 606-3 and 606-7 of the "Standards for Approval of Law Schools."
+It satisfies the ABA core collection requirement as specified in Interpretation 606-5 of the Standards for Approval of Law Schools.

-The library attempts to avoid duplication of resources in multiple formats, unless they are made available for free or very inexpensively.
+The library attempts to avoid duplication of resources in multiple formats, unless they are made available for free or relatively inexpensively.
 Format decisions are made on the basis of cost, potential use, demand, and space and other resource requirements.
 When other factors are equal, electronic versions are preferable due to the increased potential for a variety of uses of the information and the potential for simultaneous use.